upday/upday.github.io/_posts/blog/2016-09-13-code-reviews.md

 Be aware of social, cultural and language barriers.

-As a single, simple and practical piece of advise: structure your code, comments and commits in a way that helps the reviewer understand what you are doing.
+As a single, simple and practical piece of advice: structure your code, comments and commits in a way that helps the reviewer understand what you are doing.

 ## Summing up